Mircea Neșu

 Dr. Mircea Neșu (29 September 1940 – 20 October 2014) was a Romanian footballer who played as a midfielder.

 Career

 Mircea Neșu played for Crișana Oradea, Viitorul București, Universitatea Cluj and Crișul Oradea, having earned 145 matches and 5 goals in the Romanian top-league Divizia A. He played 99 Divizia A matches, scoring five goals for Universitatea Cluj, a team with which he also won the only trophy in his career, the 1964–65 Cupa României.
 After he ended his playing career he became a referee who arbitrated Divizia A and Divizia B matches during 1978–1986.
 He also arbitrated at international and European club level.

-In 1992 Mircea Neșu was Romanian Democratic Convention's candidate for mayor of Oradea, but he lost the elections to Petru Filip.
+In 1992, Neșu was Romanian Democratic Convention's candidate for mayor of Oradea, but he lost the elections to Petru Filip.
 He also worked as a doctor.
 His son, Mihai Neșu and grandson Nikos Barboudis were also footballers.